rbransby/ignia-safetydiscussions/README.md

   * Did build an api endpoint for it but didnt wire up to anything.
 *   No offline support required.
   * i.e. No Service Workers/Caching etc
+* As I will likely need to demo this on a simple Microsoft Surface, I deliberately didn't use Visual Studio to build the prototype and instead opted for VS Code which is more lightweight.
+I don't feel this held me back (much) :)

 ## Packages / Libraries used